isabella232/solutions-geoevent-java/README.md

 repository for defense team's geoevent server development

-To install the compiled adapter, copy the geomessage-adapter-10.2.0.jar file in the ./defense-adapter/target directory and paste into your <Geoevent Server Install>\deploy directory. prereqs for building from source download and install geoevent server sdk follow sdk documentation to set up maven repository
+To install the compiled adapter, copy the geomessage-adapter-10.2.0.jar file in the ./defense-adapter/target directory and paste into your ``<Geoevent Server Install>\deploy`` directory.

+prereqs for building from source

+1. download and install geoevent server sdk (currently available from the geoevent server beta program site)

+2. follow sdk documentation to set up maven repository

-the pom.xml may need modification to point to the geoevent server sdk repository.
+3. the pom.xml may need modification to point to the geoevent server sdk repository.
 Search for the repository tag in pom.xml and modify the url propery to point to the sdk.
 See example below:

 ```
 <repository>
   <id>ages-sdk-repo</id>